ojosproject/website/docs/meeting-reports.md

 Carlos and Ayush attempted to get a Raspberry Pi working to test Iris on it, but stopped because they were missing an SD card.

 Carlos continued to work on the care instructions page for Iris.
-Joseph worked on finishing slicing the 3D models.
+Joseph and Meadow worked on finishing slicing the 3D models.
 Jesse designed checkboxes and input boxes for Iris, as well as a Settings page.
 Helen continued to work on the patient reported outcomes page.
 Ayush continued to research different AI models to use for Iris.

 ## November 7, 2024 - Developer Meeting